Lexile Measures Help Teachers Use BOOKR Class to Match Students with Books

 We all know it is not always easy to find reading materials for students (especially language learners) that provide sufficient challenge to advance their reading skill development, but are also not so difficult that they discourage reading.

-Starting with a student’s Lexile measure is a great tool to forecast the comprehension rate – see the example below –
+Starting with a student’s Lexile measure is a great tool for finding the Lexile of the book and forecasting the comprehension rate – see the example below –

 Lexile measures provide a scientific approach for matching students with ability-appropriate texts.